New Jersey Turnpike: Mansfield Township to Newark

 Now in Mansfield Township, the turnpike splits into a "dual-dual" configuration similar to a local-express configuration.
 The outer lanes are open to all vehicles and the inner lanes are limited to cars only, unless signed otherwise because of unusual conditions.
-The turnpike has now has a total of 12 lanes, six in each direction (3-3-3-3).
-Just north of the split is an interchange with the Pearl Harbor Memorial Turnpike Extension, where the turnpike mainline becomes concurrent with I-95.
+The turnpike now has a total of 12 lanes, six in each direction (3-3-3-3).
+Just north of the split is an interchange with the Pearl Harbor Memorial Turnpike Extension, where the turnpike mainline runs concurrently with I-95.
 North of this point, the turnpike enters Bordentown Township and has an exit for US 206.
 Continuing northeast, the turnpike passes by a mix of residential neighborhoods and farmland and enters Chesterfield Township before passing over Crosswicks Creek and entering Hamilton Township in Mercer County.
 The highway then reaches the Woodrow Wilson and Richard Stockton service areas on the southbound and northbound sides, respectively.
 After the service areas, the turnpike enters Robbinsville Township and reaches an exit for I-195, an east–west freeway connecting the state capital of Trenton with the Jersey Shore.
 North of I-195, the turnpike passes to the west of several warehouses and traverses numerous parks and wooded areas.
 After crossing Assunpink Creek, the turnpike enters East Windsor Township, where the road changes its course to a slightly more northerly path.
 Near Hightstown is an exit for Route 133, which connects the turnpike with and provides a bypass for Route 33 in the area.
-North of here, the turnpike crosses the Millstone River into Cranbury Township, Middlesex County and passes more warehouses on both sides of the road in addition to the southbound Molly Pitcher Service Area.
+North of here, the turnpike crosses the Millstone River into Cranbury, Middlesex County, and passes more warehouses on both sides of the road in addition to the southbound Molly Pitcher Service Area.
 After entering Monroe Township, the turnpike has a modified trumpet interchange with Route 32 serving Jamesburg.
 The interchange has a ramp for traffic seeking Route 32 eastbound forming an "S" shape, taking traffic to Cranbury South River Road.
 Upon crossing into South Brunswick, the turnpike crosses CSAO's Amboy Secondary and passes by more industrial parks.
 The highway then enters East Brunswick, where suburban development along the corridor greatly increases, indicating the entrance to the built-up portion of the New York metropolitan area.
 Continuing north, the turnpike passes to the east of a golf course and has the northbound Joyce Kilmer Service Area.
 The route briefly enters Milltown before crossing back into East Brunswick, where it passes by many homes before reaching an exit for Route 18 serving the county seat of New Brunswick.
 After Route 18, the turnpike enters New Brunswick and crosses over the Raritan River on the Basilone Memorial Bridge into Edison.
 The structure honors John Basilone, a Raritan resident who is the only United States Marine to be honored with the Medal of Honor, the Navy Cross and the Purple Heart.
 He died in the Battle of Iwo Jima in 1945.